troindx/rowds/README.md

 rowds - VERSION 1.0
 =====

-Rapid Online Web Development system

-Welcome to my new project "ROWDS".
-ROWDS is an easy to use PHP Framework.
-You can learn how to use it in under 20 minutes and get going on programming with your project
-Forget about learning very difficult heavy frameworks.
-Forget about coding without a style or a methodology ROWDS offers you a clean lightweight Model View Controller Framework for you to work with any project you might need!
+Rapid Online Web Development system "ROWDS" is an easy-to-use faster-to-learn Free PHP Framework for web developers that don't have enough time to fiddle with more complex Frameworks, but don't want their code to look rough and messy.

+"ROWDS" is a powerful tool that offers you a clean lightweight Model-View-Controller software architecture pattern for you to develop your applications in a short period of time while mantaining good quality code.
+It's fast, powerful, flexible, reliable and extremely easy to use.
+You can learn everything you need to know about it in under 20 minutes!

-comments and bugs and anything you want : troindx@gmail.com
+You can send comments and bugs and anything you want to troindx@gmail.com

 ===== INSTALL INSTRUCTIONS =====
 No installing needed.